 Soil

-Make sure the pot has a few drainage holes in it so the soil doesn’t become waterlogged.
+Ensure the pot has a few drainage holes so the soil doesn’t become waterlogged.

 If you don’t have any succulent potting soil handy, you can use any soil you might have and add some sand or perlite to the mixture to aid in draining.
 The soil should dry out (but not crack) by the end of the week when it’s time to water the plant again.